g4m817/llm-attention-head-instability/README.md

 - Results are small-scale.
 - Only 3 datasets and 2 system prompts, both synthetically generated with fragile pass/fail scoring.
 - Only 2 model families tested.
-- Thresholds/steps tuned per model; no universal setting yet, I suspect it may not be possible to find universal settings, at least for the start/end windows.
+- Thresholds/steps tuned per model; no universal setting yet, I suspect it may not be possible to find universal settings, at least for the instability windows identified so far.

 ---